The District’s ambulance service is provided by Santa Clara County Ambulance, which has been Santa Clara County’s 911 ambulance provider since 2011.

 Next to the attendant at the head end is a countertop with connections for life-support systems and space for medical supplies.

-There are a number of externally accessible compartments, this one contains a special folding gurney for use on staircases as well as pneumatic stabilising devices, medical supply replenishments, etc.
+There are a number of externally accessible compartments, this one contains a special folding gurney for use on staircases as well as a kendrick extrication device (KED), and other misc equipment.

 Another compartment contains backboards and similar devices for use with back or neck injuries.